digiltd/oh-rtd-test/Hardware-FAQ.md

 openHAB is expected to run on all platforms (i.e. processor architectures and operating systems) where the required JVM version is available.
 This includes Windows, Mac OS X, and various distributions of Linux on x86, x86_64, and ARM architectures.

-openHAB can be installed and operated on AMD or Intel powered commodity laptop, a desktop computer, or a special form factor platform, such as ARM based single-board computers.
+openHAB can be installed and operated on AMD or Intel powered commodity laptop, a desktop computer, or  ARM based single-board computers.

 Below are configuration notes for specific hardware.